 Many places including Bolivia, like to bake a coin into their sweets.
 Whoever finds it in the treat will have good luck for the next year (and hopefully not a broken tooth.)

 In Spain, they eat grapes, one for each chime of the church bell at midnight.
 It is believed to bring good luck for each month of the coming year.
+The grapes enjoyed along with some Cava of course.

 In Finland, they cast molten tin into a bucket of water and then predict what’s in store for the coming year by the interpretation of the resulting shape.